Sentieon/Sentieon-cwl/README.md

 # System requirements

-To run the CWL pipelines provided by Sentieon, the following software is required:
+To run the CWL pipelines provided by Sentieon, the following software is required on all work nodes:

 1. Python 2.7 or above